 Arley Forest Plan

-Arley Wood contains the only known Red wood ant community in Warwickshire and specific management objectives for these have been outlined within the Warwickshire Species Action Plan.
-Specific measures will be introduced to help maintain the appropriate habitat conditions which will include the continuity of needle litter around nest sites.
+Arley Wood contains the only known red wood ant community in Warwickshire, and specific management objectives for these have been outlined within the Warwickshire Species Action Plan, including the maintenance of appropriate habitat conditions, such as needle litter around nest sites.

-• Introduce a mixture of continuous cover management systems.
+- to introduce a mixture of continuous cover management systems;

-• Maintain existing provision for informal recreation throughout the woodland.
+- to maintain existing provision for informal recreation throughout the woodland;

-• Manage Wood ant sites and associated habitats sensitively.
+- to manage wood ant sites and associated habitats sensitively;

-• Retain in perpetuity the Trees of Special Interest and increase the deadwood resources throughout the FP area.
+- to retain in perpetuity the trees of special interest, and increase the deadwood resource throughout the plan area.

 What we'll do

-The plan details approved management operations including felling and restocking for the ten years to 2021, with outline proposals for a 50 year period.
+The forest plan describes the approved felling and restocking for the ten years to 2021, with outline proposals for a 50 year period.